 According to Forbes, these types of accidents accounted for an estimated 3,631 deaths in the United States.
 Assigning blame in these collisions is paramount for victims striving to secure rightful compensation for their losses.
 Determining liability is vital not just for lodging claims but also for holding the negligent party responsible.

-In a head-on collision, determining “who is wrong in a head-on collision” establishes liability and securing compensation.
-Generally, the driver who crosses into oncoming traffic or drives the wrong way is at fault.
-However, multiple factors can influence the decision.
 This article will explain how fault is assessed and what you need to know if you’re involved in such an accident.

 How Fault is Determined in Head-On Car Accidents